-EU report on GSP+ assessment: NAB under attack for being partial, harsh on opposition, says EU
+EU report on GSP+ assessment: NAB under attack for being partial, harsh on Opposition, says EU

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The 33-page document, available with The News, is the European Union (EU) Special Incentive Arrangement for Sustainable Development and Good Governance (GSP+) assessment of Pakistan covering the period 2018-2019.

-The paper said to-date there have been no prosecutions for enforced disappearance or extrajudicial killings.
+The paper said to date there have been no prosecutions for enforced disappearance or extrajudicial killing.
 Despite the publicly expressed position of elected representatives of the government and active consultations and discussions on the matter, there is no progress in this area.
 “Shrinking space for civil society, a crackdown on freedom of expression, curtailing media freedom and impunity for crimes against journalists and human rights defenders are areas of serious concern.”

 Excerpts from the document: The majority of complaint investigations being conducted by the NAB are towards opposition leaders.
 Very few cases of the ruling party ministers and politicians have been pursued since the 2018 elections, which is considered to be a reflection of NAB's partiality.
 The leadership of the two main political parties as well as the second tier (former ministers) are in prison mostly for interrogations.